arffsaad/shopeeautocoin/README.md

 - Python 3.9 (any latest version will do)
 - Google Chrome (latest version)

-ATTENTION:
-CHROME MUST NOT BE RUNNING WHEN SCRIPT IS TRIGGERED.
-IF SCRIPT IS TRIGGERED WHEN CHROME IS ALREADY RUNNING, SCRIPT WILL INVOKE AN ERROR.
-Kindly close all chrome windows before running config.py (run autocoin.py manually, if your scheduled collection is interrupted)
+UPDATE V1.0:
+The script now uses its own data-directory, copied from localappdata, now the script can run regardless of any chrome window currently running.

 SETUP:

 1. Install prerequisites first.
-2. Place all files in the same directory.
+2. Extract everything in the same folder.
-3. Run "RUN FIRST.bat" as admin first. this will download and perform initial setup.
+3. Run "RUN FIRST.bat" as admin. this will download chromedriver_win32.zip and perform initial setup.
 Set a time for the script to run (USE HH:MM IN 24HR FORMAT ONLY)
 4. Go to your downloads folder.
 Extract the chromedriver_win32.zip file that was downloaded.
 5. Run config.py.
 Make sure everything is configured.
 	- For username/password, fill in as needed.